Make Rose Petal Beads

 - Collect 5 cups of the most fragrant rose petals from a garden or from a florist.
 Discard wilted or brown petals.

-- Add ¼ cup of water and 2 cups of petals to a blender and place the lid securely on.
+- Add ¼ cup of water and 2 cups of petals to a blender and place the lid on securely.
 Chop the mixture until you end up with a fine paste.
-Put this into a bowl.
+Put the paste into a bowl.

 - Blend the remaining petals with 2 tablespoons of water per cup of flowers.
 If it is too watery, blot it with paper towels.
-Add this to the bowl.
+Add the mixture to the bowl.

 - With gloves on, place a drop of rose oil on your fingers and roll a small amount of paste into your palm to form a bead the size of a marble.
 Stick a toothpick through the bead and leave it in place.

-- Place the beads on a piece of wax paper on a baking sheet and let it harden for a few days.
+- Place the beads on a baking sheet covered with wax paper and let it harden for a few days.
 Remove the toothpick and then let it sit for 2 more days.

 - Your beads should be dry now and ready to string!